NethServer/ns8-core/docs/development_process.md

 * New behaviors must be enabled by an explicit and documented sysadmin operation

-* Modules must support updates from any previous release of the same branch
+* Modules must support updates from any previous release of the same major release